Endava/cats/README.md

 ## Manual
 CATS is bundled both as an executable JAR or a native binary.
 The native binaries do not need Java installed.

-After downloading your OS native binary, you can add it in classpath so that you can execute it as any other command line tool:
+After downloading your OS native binary, you can add it in PATH so that you can execute it as any other command line tool:

 ```shell
 sudo cp cats /usr/local/bin/cats